THIS ITEM SHIPS FREE TO THE LOWER 48 UNITED STATES.

 If you have lifted your G, the suspension geometry has changed.
 This can be an issue because now, the suspension and braking components are facing higher forces while driving.
 The higher you lift your vehicle, the more neutral (and ultimately negative) your caster will go.
 As a rule of thumb, you always want your caster to be positive.
 While a 2" lift doesn't change the caster all that much, it does change it towards more neutral.
-The closer to neutral you get, the harder it will be to control the vehicle as this greatly effects the position, angle, and alignment of essential suspension and braking components.
+The closer to neutral you get, the harder it will be to control the vehicle as this greatly effects the position, angle, and alignment of essential suspension and drivetrain components.
 Depending on your vehicle model, the lift used, and the weight added to the vehicle, caster angle will vary but we have found a 50mm lift to be a good threshold for adding the offset bushings.